brucewangsg/flexapplayout/Readme.md

 This project falls under Open Course License.
 You can fork it and Open Source as your own, but remember to Open Course it.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-THE AUTHORS WISH THAT YOU HAVE FUN LEARNING ABOUT THIS PROJECT AND ENCOURAGE YOURSELF TO UNDERSTAND THE UNDERLYING CONCEPTS BEHIND IT.
-WHEN THE TIME COMES, YOU MIGHT BE ABLE TO EXPLAIN THE SAME CONCEPTS TO OTHERS.
+THE AUTHORS WISH THAT YOU HAVE FUN LEARNING ABOUT THIS PROJECT AND THAT YOU WOULD ENCOURAGE YOURSELF TO UNDERSTAND THE UNDERLYING CONCEPT BEHIND IT.
+WHEN THE TIME COMES, YOU MIGHT BE ABLE TO EXPLAIN THE SAME CONCEPT TO OTHERS.